 There are still some surgeries necessary to fix the damage done to Tom's jaw as a result of the accident.
 In the meantime, Tom's boss has refused to be held accountable for what happened and says that he has no foot to stand on.

 Tom's boss has also gone on to appoint the trainee in the same position that Tom was training him for – except now Tom has been told that he doesn't have to come back to work.

-Speak with a brain injury lawyer if this sounds familiar.
+Speak with a slip and fall attorney if this sounds familiar.